kakashidinho/metalangle/src/libANGLE/renderer/metal/DevSetup.md

 For MacOS build:

- * GN is the build system.
+ * GN is the default build system.
 GYP support has been removed.
 GN is available through depot_tools installation.
  * Clang will be set up by the build system and used by default.
+ * __Optionally__, an Xcode project named `OpenGLES.xcodeproj` is provided in `mac/xcode` directory.
+   This is for convenience only.
+GN is still the recommended build system since it contains full test targets to verify MetalANGLE and is actively maintained.

 For iOS build: